plackyhacker/plackyhacker.github.io/webtesting/deserialization.md

 - What is an `ObjectDataProvider`?
 - How does the PowerShell script get executed automatically?

+I am not going to discuss the code of a deserialization vulnerability as that has been done many times before... maybe instantiation has too...
+I don't really know... or care!

 ## Deserialization Vulnerabilities

 According to [OWASP (2017)](https://owasp.org/www-project-top-ten/2017/A8_2017-Insecure_Deserialization) 'the impact of deserialization flaws cannot be overstated.
 These flaws can lead to remote code execution attacks, one of the most serious attacks possible'.